ifIMust/room_generator/README.md

 `flask run --port 4949`

-To generate a room with height 12 and width 7, GET `/generate?h=12&w=7` The output format is a (JSON) list of lists.
+To generate a room with height 12 and width 7, GET `/generate?h=12&w=7` The output format is a JSON-style list of lists.
 Each nested list represents a row.
 0 is floor, 1 is wall.

 `h` and `w` have a minimum size of 3 and default of 3.